 Making your website more appealing and more usable for your target audience is going to be vital over the coming year.
 Before you think it, I’m not just talking about colours of buttons; I’m talking about testing page layouts, imagery but more importantly content and messaging.
 These things can all have huge implications for the success of your site, so getting it right is vital.
-Why not start by taking a look at our conversion rate optimisation guide?

 Social media on everyone’s marketing plan.

 This year social media is going to play a bigger part in all our lives especially those of us in marketing.
 Social is appearing on more and more marketing plans without prompt, and if you’re not already using social as a marketing channel, it’s likely you’ll be thinking about it.